-I am an anthropologist interested in reproductive decision making.
+I am an anthropologist interested in the social and ecological determinants of reproductive and health outcomes across both ‘small’ and ‘big’ data.
 Through my work I question sexual stereotypes and generalizations about human behavioral universals.

-My fieldsite is in southwestern Guyana among the Makushi.
-I use a combination of surveys and ethnographic methods to assess the effects of economic migration on partner choice preferences, relationship styles, parental investment and social norms driving expectations of men and women within a relationship.
+My fieldsite is in the Yucatan region of Mexico.
+I use a combination of survey and ethnographic methods to assess the effects of economic migration and change on partner choice preferences, relationship styles, parental investment and social norms driving expectations of men and women within a relationship, and the emergence of health differentials as a consequence of lifestyle shifts.

 Recent research collaborations, a bit closer to home, focus on the evolution of monogamy in our lineage, the use of U.S. data to evaluate patterns of marriage and family formation, and the cross-cultural patterning of violence in response to sex ratio imbalance.